🎉 Welcome to the Wordfence Intelligence Bug Bounty Program 🎉

 All bounty rewards are based on how many active installations the vulnerable piece of software has, the type of vulnerability being reported, the authentication requirements to exploit the vulnerability, the impact of the vulnerability, and what, if any, prerequisites to exploit.

 Our rewards go all the way up to $31,200 for standard researchers, and $32,760 for 1337 Researchers.
-Use our bounty estimator to get an idea of what bounties you may be awarded for different vulnerability types:
+Use our bounty estimator to get an idea of what bounties you may be awarded for different vulnerability types, or check out our Bounty Hall of Fame to see real examples of the bounties we have awarded.

 Please note that the bounty estimator provides an estimated reward amount only and is subject to change at any time.
 Any estimate provided by the bounty estimator is not a guarantee of a specific reward amount.
 Many factors can impact the bounties we award such as: